AnonymityDataRelease/PivotsCR/README.md

 ```

 ## Code

+The code to implement our proposed "pivots-based candidate retrieval" method.

 **Step1:** Preparing cross-lingual entity linking data and the corresponding Knowledge Base.

 In this paper, we used the DBpedia 2016-10.
 We provided our code to download this knowledge base and extract its all entities (~6 million) for reference.
 E.g.,